 What kind of team members should you chose?

-They need to be self-motivated, have good communication skills, be result driven, open and honest.
+They need to be self-motivated, have good communications skills, be result driven, open and honest.

 People who need constant encouragement and attention to get the job done is a complication to be avoided.
 You simply cannot devote the time necessary to make such members perform that you would have been able to do if you were in the same office.
 For the same reason it’s also essential that all members of the team feel they can to come to you with problems and really unite around a common purpose.
 Everyone must have a desire to reach the team’s goals and clearly understand and be motivated by their roles and responsibilities.